ghkhashayar/docs/docs/widgets/elfinder.md

 ### min
 `type: number`

-minimum number of files.
+the minimum number of files.

 ### max
 `type: number`

-maximum number of files.
+the maximum number of files.

 ### maxSize
 `type: number`